Obsidian Entertainment: 2014–2018: Financial troubles and Pillars of Eternity

 While the studio managed to complete South Park: The Stick of Truth, the company faced a precarious financial position.
-The studio received only a small "kill fee" for their work on an unannounced game, codenamed North Carolina.
+The studio received only a small "kill fee" for its work on an unannounced game, codenamed North Carolina.
 They also lost their bonus for Fallout: New Vegas, as the game failed to meet Bethesda's standard—an aggregate review score of 85 at Metacritic—by 1 point.
 The team lacked sufficient resources to keep the company's operation running.
-According to Adam Brennecke, an executive producer at Obsidian, if they failed to pitch a project to a publisher in time they would have exhausted their money and gone bankrupt.
-At that time, the crowdfunding platform Kickstarter was growing popular and Josh Sawyer, creative director of New Vegas, proposed that the studio put their canceled game on Kickstarter and attempt to secure funding for it there.
+According to Adam Brennecke, an executive producer at Obsidian, if it failed to pitch a project to a publisher in time it would have exhausted its money and gone bankrupt.
+At that time, the crowdfunding platform Kickstarter was growing popular and Josh Sawyer, creative director of New Vegas, proposed that the studio put its canceled game on Kickstarter and attempt to secure funding for it there.
 Some team members were skeptical about the idea and feared that they may not even be able to raise $100,000 through the platform.
 The question of whether to pursue a Kickstarter campaign led to numerous debates between key members of the company.
 The debates ended when Double Fine Adventures campaign launched and saw huge success.

-Secure in the belief that Kickstarter was a viable funding option, the team decided to use it to fund the development of a game they wanted to make for a very long time: a spiritual successor to Baldur's Gate.
+Secure in the belief that Kickstarter was a viable funding option, the team decided to use it to fund the development of a game it wanted to make for a very long time: a spiritual successor to Baldur's Gate.
 The Kickstarter campaign for Pillars of Eternity was launched in September 2012 under the working name "Project Eternity", with Obsidian requesting $1.1 million.
-The studio approached Kickstarter with the mindset that if their campaign was successful the game could eventually be turned into a franchise, while if they were unsuccessful, they would attempt to refine their ideas and try again with another campaign.
+The studio approached Kickstarter with the mindset that if its campaign was successful the game could eventually be turned into a franchise, while if it was unsuccessful, it would attempt to refine its ideas and try again with another campaign.

 Obsidian's campaign was hugely successful, raising $4 million and breaking the record set by Double Fine Adventure.
 Pillars of Eternity was released in March 2015 to a positive critical reception.
 Paradox Interactive served as the game's publisher.
 Obsidian planned an expansion pack, called The White March.
 It was divided into two different parts, one of which was released on August 25, 2015, and the other on February 16, 2016.
 A board game for Pillars of Eternity titled Pillars of Eternity: Lords of the Eastern Reach was announced on May 19, 2015.
 It was developed by Zero Radius Games with input provided by Obsidian.
 Like the main game, it was funded through a Kickstarter campaign, and it reached its funding goal within a day.